HSA

-What is an HSA?
+What Is an HSA?

-Setting up an HSA.
+Setting Up an HSA

 Employers who wish to offer HSAs must have a Section 125 plan (also known as a cafeteria plan) in place.
 An employee must be enrolled in a high deductible health plan (HDHP) in order to make or receive contributions to the HSA.
 Contributions are transferred to a custodian, typically a bank, where they are held until withdrawn.